rodread/2-line-stunt-kite-simulator/docs/physics-doc.md

 Where:
 - T_left, T_right: tension magnitudes
-- left_direction, right_direction: normalized direction vectors from kite attachment points to operator
+- left_direction, right_direction: normalized direction vectors from bridle connection point to operator

 Tension is calculated based on the line properties and control inputs: